pabhignya/AnsibleHealth-/README.md

     5) Go to credentials and add credentials for OAuth client Id
     6) Complete all the steps and obtain the credentials

-Required dependencies:
+## Required dependencies:
-    Required to install python libraries related to google-auth
+    Required to install python libraries related to google-auth Run the following commands
     1) pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client markdown

-How to run in Colab:
+## How to run in Colab:
     1) Do the setup and download all the dependencies
     2) Upload or give the path of content.md correctly in the script
     3) Run the python Script and click on the link to access the document